kkilobyte/ditch-cros/readme.md

 ## Why?
 Well for starters, Chrome OS is a bad operating system, since Google wants to push AI and push virtualizing everything from Android apps and Linux programs in a VM.

-The only "usable" configuration for Chrome OS on 4 GB Celeron machines is to disable "Play Store" in the Settings, (aka Android or ArcVM), and make sure the Linux developer enviroment (aka Crostini) is also disabled, but that only leaves you with a web browser unless you enable Developer Mode which adds a 30 second wait with a beep (or you can press Ctrl+D on boot) and use Chromebrew, which is kind of a pain in the ass and slow, along with taking up a lot of extra storage.
+The only "usable" configuration for Chrome OS on 4 GB Celeron machines is to disable "Play Store" in the Settings, (aka Android or ArcVM), and make sure the Linux developer enviroment (aka Debian or Crostini) is also disabled, but that only leaves you with a web browser unless you enable Developer Mode which adds a 30 second wait with a beep and use Chromebrew, which is kind of a pain in the ass and slow, along with taking up a lot of extra storage.

-Overall it's unoptimized as fuck and it's difficult to use as fuck.
-It's very limiting and you are better off using Linux.
+Overall it's unoptimized as fuck and it's difficult to use.
+It's very limiting and you are better off using literally anything else.

-Solution?
-Ditch ChromeOS.
-How?
-Keep reading.

 ## Picture Evidence
 | <img src="/img/alan-fullrom-alpine-kde.jpg" alt="Alpine Edge KDE on a HP Chromebook 11 G6 EE (alan) using Full ROM" width="400"/> | <img src="/img/phaser360-shimboot-debian12-gnome.jpg" alt="Debian 12 Gnome on a Lenovo 300e Chromebook Flip Gen 2 (phaser360) using Shimboot" width="400"/> |